A Lagrangian Particle-Based Numerical Model for Surfactant-Laden Droplets at Macroscales: Results

 Although including the SGS motion of the Lagrangian particles (super-droplets) will lead to a decrease of the concentration and size of the activated droplets, we can observe that the same positive dependence on surfactant concentration still remains.
 Moreover, there is no saturation of this effect with a growing surfactant concentration.
-This is in line with our expectations as we reach the CAC.
 Finally, we have observed a slight decrease in the speed of the concentration and the pace of growth for all modeling approaches.

 Another key observation from our calculations concerns the biggest difference between the number of activated droplets for the reference model and the model with high surfactant concentration, which occurs at the bottom of a cloud (Fig.~\ref{actmap}).